liuxuhelloworld/liuxuhelloworld.github.io/_posts/2023-02-03-microservices-patterns-decomposition.md

 One obstacle to decomposition is that synchronous communication between services reduces availability.
 Using asynchronous messaging, which eliminates tight coupling and improves avaiability, is often a better choice.

 One obstacle to decomposition is the requirement to maintain data consistency across services.
 The traditional solution is to use a two-phase, commit-based, distributed transaction management mechanism.
 But you'll see that this is not a good choice for modern applications, and you must use a very different approach to transaction management: a saga.
 A *saga* is a sequence of local transactions that are coordinated using messaging.
 Sagas are more complex than traditional ACID transactions but they work well in many situations.
+One limitation of sagas is that they are eventually consistent.

 One obstacle to decomposition is the inability to obtain a truly consistent view of data across multiple databases.
 In a microservice architecture, even though each service's database is consistent, you can't obtain a globally consistent view of the data.